Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in Mathematics

+We would like to emphasize that one of the key features of intuitionism is that, while introducing time and finiteness into mathematics, it still preserves the concept of the continuum.
+This makes intuitionism a suitable mathematical framework for physics, as most physical theories rely on continuity (e.g., Lorentz transformations in relativity require the continuum).
+However, the intuitionistic continuum is \vir sticky" or \vir viscous" \cite{posy2020mathematical} because, at any finite time, choice sequences are still ongoing, and one cannot select a specific point from the continuum, as it is not yet determinate whether the sequence will converge to above or below or on the specific point.
+This is the origin of Brouwer’s famous continuity theorem that states that all total functions , i.e., functions defined for every element of its domain, are continuous \cite{gisin2021intuitionism}.

 Let us acknowledge that this distinction between geometric and creative time in mathematics distances our view from the most accepted position in intuitionism, such as that of C. Posy \cite{posy2020mathematical} or M. van Atten \cite{van2018creating, van2022dummett}, who consider all numbers, whether computable or not, as generated by new information that comes about, so that they all require creative time in our parlance.
+Exactly how these approaches to intuitionism diverge, philosophically, is a question we have only recently begun to investigate with B.~Bentzen \cite{bentzen2025naturalistic} and that will require more systematic work.